 To better understand this, let’s first take a look at what an “Electrolyte” is.
 Technically, an electrolyte is a compound that produces ions when dissolved in fluid (like water).
 These ions have a positive or negative electrical charge, so they provide your body with energy.
-The 5 major electrolytes used by the body are Sodium, Potassium, Calcium, Magnesium and Phosphate.
-Sodium and Potassium help maintain normal cellular functioning, as well as normal fluid balance.
+The 5 major electrolytes used by the body are sodium, potassium, calcium, magnesium and phosphate.
+Sodium, potassium and phosphate help maintain normal cellular functioning, as well as normal fluid balance.
+Phosphate is also necessary for the formation of bone and teeth.
 Calcium and magnesium help stimulate and maintain muscular contractions (including your heart) and help keep your blood from becoming too alkaline or acidic.

 If Gatorade only contains sodium and potassium, then it’s incomplete and can’t replace all the electrolytes your body loses, when it perspires for long periods of time.
 Also, one liter of Gatorade provides less than 500mg of sodium, which is only about half the amount of sodium lost in a liter of sweat.
 As a cyclist, of 20 years, I’ve rarely seen cyclists drink Gatorade on long rides.
 It’s only done, when there’s no choice, or it’s being augmented with something else.